awsdocs/aws-chatbot-admin-guide/doc_source/chatbot-run-lambda-function-remotely-tutorial.md

    ```

 **Troubleshooting**
-If you try to run your Lambda function in Slack and you encounter errors referring to the following permissions, revisit step 8 of the [ Configure a Slack client for AWS Chatbot](#create-chatbot-slack-config) procedure and verify that you have the correct permissions assigned to your role:
+If you try to run your Lambda function in Slack and you encounter errors referring to the following permissions, revisit step 8 of the [ Step 4: Configure a Slack client for AWS Chatbot](#create-chatbot-slack-config) procedure and verify that you have the correct permissions assigned to your role:
 + **Lambda\-invoke command permissions**
 + **Read\-only command permissions**

-## Test the CloudWatch alarm<a name="test-cloudwatch-alarm"></a>
+## Step 6: Test the CloudWatch alarm<a name="test-cloudwatch-alarm"></a>

 In this step, you update the myHelloWorld function so that it returns an error, which triggers the CloudWatch alarm\.
 By testing the alarm you can confirm that it's configured correctly and that you can view CloudWatch alarms in Slack \(in addition to logs\)\.

 **To test the CloudWatch alarm**